TaykhoomDalal/pype/README.md

 ## Installation

-PYPE is currently a command line tool and can be installed by cloning the repository and installing the requirements.txt file.
-It is also extremely important to note that this package requires the installation of plink2, which can be found [here](https://www.cog-genomics.org/plink/2.0/), on either the user's local machine or on their High Performance Cluster (preferred), as a program on the PATH environment variable or accessible through some sort of environment [modules](https://modules.readthedocs.io/en/latest/).
+PYPE is currently a command line tool and can be installed by cloning the repository and installing the necessary packages using the [environment.yml](environment.yml) file.
+It is also extremely important to note that PYPE requires the installation of plink2, which can be found [here](https://www.cog-genomics.org/plink/2.0/), on either the user's local machine or on their High Performance Cluster (preferred), as a program on the PATH environment variable or accessible through some sort of environment [modules](https://modules.readthedocs.io/en/latest/).

 ## Usage